AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 Now, say another user in a different session asked, "What is the largest stadium in North America?", the LLM will respond with, "Michigan Stadium with 107,601 seat capacity".
 If that user then asked, "What is the second largest?", the cache will return, "Lake Huron", which of course is incorrect.

 It is for this reason a semantic cache must cache within a context window.
 The context window already provides contextual relevance for an LLM to generate completions.
 This makes it a logical choice for how the cache should work as well.
-Implementing this is easy as we are already managing our chat hisory for our app.
+Implementing this is easy as we are already managing our chat history for our app.
 We just send all the user prompts as a string to be vectorized, then store this with the completion that gets generated by the LLM.
 Then when any user comes along later, only those with the *same sequence of questions* within their context window will get that specific cached response.

 # Summary